rachelJensen/strange-prompts-api/README.md

 ### Sci-fi writing prompts generator
 ### [View The Deployed Database Here](https://strange-prompts-api.herokuapp.com/api/v1/prompts)
 ### [Our Front-End Repo](https://github.com/Andrey-1992/strange-prompts-ui)

 ## Overview
-The Strange Prompts API allow us to create a database with a table divided in three rows (character, setting and problem) to create random fiction prompts.This app was created as a back end for our stretch-tech Mod 3 FE Turing project.
+The goal of this Mod3 group [project](https://frontend.turing.edu/projects/module-3/stretch.html) is to select a new technology to learn independently.
+The Strange prompts api was an opportunity for us to learn how to create a database and build the API to access it.
+Our simple server consists of two tables that are divided into three columns (character, setting and problem) to create and store random science fiction prompts.
 This API was then deployed to Heroku and is constructed using Express to set up the server and PostgreSQL / SQL to create relational databases.
 [Project Rubric](https://frontend.turing.edu/projects/module-3/stretch.html)

 ## Set Up
 ```szh
 git clone git@github.com:rachelJensen/strange-prompts-api.git